Georgekemk/Educopter/README.md

 This includes:

-* PCB design files
+* PCB gerber files and images
-* Circuit diagrams
+* Circuit schematics
 * Instructions for manufacturing the board
 * Guidance for soldering components and assembling the hardware